 The Fortunes had composed original material before but their efforts usually ended up as single B-sides.
 'The Idol' was credited to founding members Rod Allen (Bainbridge) and Barry Pritchard who had first performed together as a duo in 1960.
 With a lead vocal by Rod and arranged by famous producer Glyn Johns, the record was promoted on pirate radio stations and also issued in the USA.

-The song tells the story of a rich and successful pop star who becomes disillusioned with his own success;
+The song (originally titled 'Sleeping Partner') tells the story of a rich and famous pop star who becomes disillusioned with his own success;

 "I can walk on fitted carpet, I can swim down at my pool